dthkhang/adbrv/README.md

 - 📊 **Status reporting**
   - `--status` displays all connected devices, active proxy settings, and reverse port mappings in a clear tree format.
+  - Enhanced Frida status shows user (root/shell) and PID information.

 - 🧩 **Frida management**
+  - `--frida on` to start frida-server automatically with root privileges.
   - `--frida kill` to kill all running frida-server processes (with confirmation if multiple processes).
-  - Status output shows Frida server PID if running.
+  - Status output shows Frida server user (root/shell) and PID if running.
-  - **To start frida-server, please do it manually via adb shell and su.**
   - **Recommended:** Use frida-server version 16.6.3 for best stability.

 - ⚙️ **Reliable subprocess execution**